Harem: Caliphate of Cordoba

 The most famous of the Andalusian harems was perhaps the harem of the Caliph of Cordoba.
 Except for the female relatives of the Caliph, the harem women consisted of his slave concubines.
-The slaves of the Caliph were often European saqaliba slaves trafficked from Northern or Eastern Europe.
-While male saqaliba could be given work in a number offices such as: in the kitchen, falconry, mint, textile workshops, the administration or the royal guard (in the case of harem guards, they were castrated), but female saqaliba were placed in the harem.
+The slaves of the Caliph were often European slaves trafficked from Northern or Eastern Europe.
+While male saqaliba could be given work in a number offices such as: in the kitchen, falconry, mint, textile workshops, the administration or the royal guard (in the case of harem guards, they were castrated), but female were placed in the harem.

 The harem could contain thousands of slave concubines; the harem of Abd al-Rahman I consisted of 6,300 women.
-The saqaliba concubines were appreciated for their light skin.
-The concubines (jawaris) were educated in accomplishments to make them attractive and useful for their master, and many became known and respected for their knowledge in a variety of subjects from music to medicine.
+The concubines were appreciated for their light skin.
+The concubines were educated in accomplishments to make them attractive and useful for their master, and many became known and respected for their knowledge in a variety of subjects from music to medicine.